omonimus1/competitive-programming/Lectures/data-structures/Lecture13.md

     return 0;
 }
+// Source: GeeksforGeeks
 ```

-### Notes

-Rember that in BT is not allowed to have duplicate elements, for this reason for every insert operation, we need to check first if element exists using the [exists checker function](#Check-if-an-element-exists) and the [create node function](#Create-new-node)
+Rember that in **BT** is not allowed to have duplicate elements, for this reason for every insert operation, we need to check first if element exists using the [exists checker function](#Check-if-an-element-exists) and the [create node function](#Create-new-node)

-### Deletion in Binary Search Tree

 ### Traversal